Amer Sports annually assesses its group-wide carbon footprint measurement and participates in the the Carbon Disclosure Program (www.cdp.net).

 - Wilson manufacturing facility in Ada, Ohio: Installed new windows as the old windows were over 70 years old and energy inefficient.
 Also in 2015 new siding was installed which improved the energy efficiency of the factory.

-- Amer Spots Winter and Outdoor: Replaced all its light fixtures with LED lights.
+- Amer Sports Winter and Outdoor: Replaced all its light fixtures with LED lights.

 - Wilson Production facility ATEC: Installed new heaters and evaporating coolers in its warehouse to save energy.
 Heating now has updated thermostats for time controlled savings.